Shane McIntyre

 4. Send your offline conversion data to Facebook.

-This will give you a better understanding of your return on investment and help you to optimize your campaigns for better results.
+This will give an understanding of your return on investment and help optimize your campaigns for better results.

 What is FBCLID

-FBCLID is a parameter that is added to the end of a Facebook URL when a user clicks on an ad.
-It is used by Facebook to track conversions from ads.
+FBCLID is a parameter added to the end of a Facebook URL when a user clicks on an ad.
+Facebook uses it to track conversions from ads.

-To set up offline conversions, you need to add the FBCLID parameter to the URL of the page where the conversion takes place.
+To set up offline conversions, add the FBCLID parameter to the page URL where the conversion occurs.

-For example, if you have a thank you page after someone submits a form on your website, you would also capture the FBCLID and push it back to your CRM or sales enablement tool.
+In the thank you page after submitting a form, you would also capture the FBCLID and push it back to your CRM or sales enablement tool.

 What is Facebook Conversion API

-There are a few things you need to do in order to set up offline conversions with Facebook.
+There are a few things to set up offline conversions with Facebook.

 First, you need to generate a Facebook Conversion API token.
-This token will allow you to access the Facebook Conversion API, which you need in order to create and track offline conversions.
+This token will allow you to access the Facebook Conversion API, which you need to create and track offline conversions.

 For example, if you want to track offline purchases, you would create a “Purchase” event.
-Once you have created the event, you need to get the event ID.
+Once you have completed the event, you must get the event ID.

-Finally, you need to pass the event ID and the conversion API token to the offline conversion tracking pixel that you placed on your website.
+Finally, you must pass the event ID and conversion API token to the offline conversion tracking pixel you placed on your website.

-This pixel will then send the information to Facebook, which will allow you to track offline conversions.
+This pixel will then send the information to Facebook, allowing you to track offline conversions.

 Facebook Ads and IOS 14

-iOS 14 includes a feature that allows users to opt-out of having their Identifier for Advertisers (IDFA) shared with developers.
+iOS 14 has a feature that allows users to opt out of having their Identifier for Advertisers (IDFA) shared with developers.

 When this setting is enabled, developers will no longer have access to the IDFA for that user and will be unable to track them for advertising purposes.

-This change has had a major impact on Facebook’s ad business, as the company relies heavily on IDFA for targeting and measurement.
+The change significantly impacted Facebook’s ad business, as the company relies heavily on IDFA for targeting and measurement.

-In response to the new setting, Facebook is introducing a new way to track offline conversions for ads on its platform.
+In response to the new setting, Facebook is introducing a new way to track offline ad conversions on its platform.

-With offline conversions, businesses will be able to upload a list of customers who have made a purchase, and Facebook will match those customers with users who have seen the business’s ads.
+With offline conversions, businesses can upload a list of customers who have made a purchase, and Facebook will match those customers with users who have seen the business’s ads.

-This will allow businesses to see how effective their ads are at driving offline sales, and will give them a way to continue to target and measure the performance of their ad campaigns on Facebook, even with the new IDFA setting in place.
+This will allow businesses to see how effectively their ads drive offline sales.
+It will give a way to target and measure the performance of their ad campaigns on Facebook, even with the new IDFA setting in place

 Zapier Facebook Conversions

-With this integration, you can send data from your CRM or ecommerce platform to Facebook, and Facebook will match the data with users who have installed your app.
+With this integration, send data from your CRM or ecommerce platform to Facebook, and Facebook will match the data with users who have installed your app.

-To set up this integration, you’ll need to create a Zapier account and connect it to your Facebook Ads account.
+To set up this integration, create a Zapier account and connect to a Facebook Ads account.

-Then, you’ll need to select the apps that you want to send data from and to Facebook.
+Then, you’ll need to select the apps you want to send data from and to Facebook.

-Once you have the apps connected, you’ll be able to map the data fields and parameters between the two platforms.
+Once the apps are connected, you can map the data fields and parameters between the two platforms.

 Google Offline Conversion Tracking